wiremock/wiremock.org/_site/docs/quickstart/java-junit.md

 ## Write a test

-Now you're ready to write a test case like this:
+Now you're ready to write a test case like this example:

 ```java
 import java.net.http.HttpClient;